Charles Sackville, 6th Earl of Dorset

-Charles Sackville, 6th Earl of Dorset and 1st Earl of Middlesex, KG (24 January 1643 – 29 January 1706) was an English poet and courtier.
+Charles Sackville, 6th Earl of Dorset (24 January 1643 – 29 January 1706) was an English politician, courtier and poet.

 Early life

 Sackville was born on 24 January 1643, son of Richard Sackville, 5th Earl of Dorset (1622–1677).
 His mother was the former Lady Frances Cranfield, sister and heiress of the 3rd Earl of Middlesex, to whose estates he succeeded in 1674, being created Baron Cranfield, of Cranfield in the County of Middlesex, and Earl of Middlesex in 1675.
 He succeeded to his father's estates and title in August 1677.
 He was educated privately, and spent some time abroad with a private tutor, returning to England shortly before the Restoration.

 Career

 During King Charles II's first Parliament, Sackville sat for East Grinstead in Sussex.
 He had no taste for politics, however, but won a reputation at Whitehall as a courtier and a wit.